DataSF/datasf.github.io/academy/_posts/intermediate-powerbi-data-modeling.md

 ---
-title: Intro to Power BI
+title: 'Intermediate PowerBI: Data Modeling'
 description: >-
-  This course is designed to give you a strong foundation in Power BI and a jump-start on your 1st Power BI project.
-Power BI is a powerful, low-cost program that focuses on the entire business intelligence chain: from data wrangling to visualizing to sharing to automation.
-prerequisites: Participants should have a good working knowledge of pivot tables.
+  This course is the 2nd in DataSF’s series on PowerBI.
+This course will provide a strong foundation in Data Structure and Data Modeling through the tool of PowerBI.
+Analyst tasked with getting multiple data sources to “talk” to each other in PowerBI will find this class of use.
+prerequisites: >-
+  Participants must have taken Data Academy's Intro to Power BI, and should be confident using the program.
 length: Full day (~8 hours)
 subjects:
   - Data Management